vorakl/vbl/README.rst

 * Introduction_
 * Installation_
-    * `Download the latest version using curl or wget without saving on a disk`_
+    * `The simplest one-liner which uses curl/wget to dowload a file without saving on a disk`_
     * `Download a specific version of the library using curl and Check an integrity`_
     * `Download the latest common using a pure Bash code without saving on a disk`_
 * `The list of libraries`_